MATH115 Elementary Statistics

 - Correlation coefficient

-The student will apply mathematical concepts and principles to identify and solve problems presented through informal assessment, such as oral communication among students and between teacher and students and, for the core, formal assessment using open-ended questions reflecting theoretical and applied situations.
+The student applies mathematical concepts and principles to identify and solve problems presented through informal assessment, such as oral communication among students and between teacher and students and, for the core, formal assessment using open-ended questions reflecting theoretical and applied situations.

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook, calculators.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook and TI-83/84 calculator.
 Details provided by the instructor of each course section.
-See Course Format.
+See course syllabus.